 |Niigata||Product recycling, manufacture of pot stands and aprons, cleaning uniforms|

 |Kashima||Making double-layer product packing bags, separating foreign matter in products|

-We established a matching gift or the “Kuraray Fureai Fund” in July 1992.
+We established a matching gift program, the “Kuraray Fureai Fund,” in July 1992.
 Under this fund, companies make donations consisting of those made by their employees and the same amount by the company.
-Employees endorsing the fund agree to donate amounts of less than 100 yen from their salaries to it.
-The funds collected in this way are used for social welfare programs.
+Employees endorsing the fund agree to donate amounts of less than 100 yen from their salaries.
+Funds collected in this way are used for social welfare programs.
 We undertake activities that contribute to local communities, such as donating nursing care supplies, books and other articles mainly to welfare facilities, local governments and schools in the neighborhoods of Kuraray plants.
 The fund will be continuously used for the sake of social welfare.

 "Sending School Backpacks Across the Sea” is an international contribution activity in which school backpacks used in elementary schools in Japan are sent to children in Afghanistan and other areas, who are deprived of education opportunities by war.
 The backpacks are donated every year together filled with stationery and letters.
 Up to now, these backpacks have been sent to Afghanistan, Mongolia, Nepal and Cambodia.

 On the 18th anniversary of the campaign that was launched in 2004, 7,813 school backpacks were donated in fiscal 2021 from various parts of Japan.
 The school backpacks were sent with school supplies to elementary schools in Nangarhar Province, Afghanistan from October to December.
 Many volunteers cooperated in shipping them via oceans.
 So far, a total of 141,816 school backpacks have been sent as presents.
 Kuraray wishes to expand this contribution activity to other countries in the future.